iFallenHunt/DIO-bank-challenge/README.md

 -  `displayAccountCreatedMessage()`  method to display a confirmation message with account details

 ## Usage
 1. Create a new `BankAccount` object by providing the account number, agency, client's name, and balance.

-2. Use the  `createAccountViaTerminal()`  method to create an account via terminal input.

-3. Display a confirmation message with account details using the  `displayAccountCreatedMessage()`  method.
+2. A confirmation message with account details using the `displayAccountCreatedMessage()` method will be displayed.

 ## How to Use